Protecting Our Surface Water

 - Install silt fences or other erosion-control applications around the perimeter of the construction site to prevent soil erosion and sediment deposition.

-- Minimize the disturbed areas and cover (sod, seed and mulch) the area as soon as possible.
+- Minimize the disturbed areas and cover (sod, mulch with seed, tarps) the area as soon as possible.

 Tips for Home Repair and Improvement